-\paragraph{Results} After confirming successful convergence, we shift our focus to the simulation results.
-Referring back to Figure \ref{fig:cs1-target-quant}, the simulated model-based quantiles (brown markers), obtained by using the final learned hyperparameters $\lambda$, align perfectly with the expert-elicited quantiles indicated by the blue arrows.
-Additionally, the simulated model-based histograms depicted in brown in the rightmost column, precisely match the blue histograms obtained from the expert.
+\paragraph{Results} After having confirmed successful convergence, we shift our focus to the simulation results as depicted in Figure \ref{fig:linreg-sum-res}.
+The final learned hyperparameter $\lambda$ is computed as the average of the last 30 epochs.
+The resulting \emph{learned} prior distributions are shown in the upper row of Figure \ref{fig:linreg-sum-res}.
+Solid lines indicate the learned priors and dotted lines the \emph{true} priors (according to the ideal expert).

-Thus, simulation results indicate a close match between the prior predictions obtained from our final learned model and the expert's elicited statistics.
-This is further supported by the visualization of the final learned prior distributions in Figure \ref{fig:linreg-sum-res}.
-In the upper row of Figure \ref{fig:linreg-sum-res}, the \emph{learned}\footnote{The final, learned hyperparameter $\lambda$ is the average over the last 30 epochs.} prior distributions are depicted with solid lines, while the \emph{true} priors (according to the ideal expert) are represented by dotted lines.
 The substantial overlap between these distributions indicates a successful learning process.
 This is further emphasized in the second row, where the error between the learned and true hyperparameter values gradually decreases towards zero.